Time for a dirty word – Budget – Anita Bell, Your Mortgage and How to save $50,000 to $250,000

 The experts say you should save 10% of your income.
 I don’t quite agree with this.
 I think you should try to save at least 10% of what you earn, more if you can afford it.
 This does not mean that you should save 10% of your income if you are on track to pay off your entire mortgage in 5-6 years, or rid yourself of your car loan and credit card debt within 18 months, because by paying off your debt so quickly you are in effect saving more than this 10% amount anyway.
 If saving more than 10% sounds like an impossible dream, you need to pay special attention to the Savings topic.

 Australians used to be good savers.
 Back in the 1970’s the average savings rate was 12.5%.
 This dropped to an average of 10.4% in the 80s, then to 4.9% in the 90s.
 Throughout the noughties, the savings rate was an average of 0%.
 The shocking thing is that these figures include the savings from compulsory superannuation contributions made by employers.
 During the years of the Global Financial Crisis, the rate of household savings shot back up to peak at around 13.5% before dropping to single figures again.
-Unfortunately it appears the savings over the GFC were just a brief spike in an otherwise long-term falling trend.
+Then when the economy went sour as COVID first hit, the savings rate briefly skyrocketed.
+Unfortunately it appears the savings over the GFC and COVID were just brief spikes in an otherwise long-term falling trend.

 If the amount that you are currently saving equals what is left in your bank account or wallet after you have done all your spending, chances are this amount is zero dollars.
 If this is the case you must start to look at your money in these terms: income minus savings equals the amount you have left for spending.
 And for those of you who want to cheat, the 10% you need to be putting aside for savings are completely separate from the contributions your employer makes to your superannuation.
 As you will see in the Superannuation topic, you can’t access super benefits until you reach about age 60.